UmarHassanMalik/Cloud-/Week 4 Day (1).md

 - The Platform perspective help us to build an enterprise-grade, scalable, hybrid cloud platform, modernize existing workloads, and implement new cloud-native solutions.
 <b> Security  </b>

-- The Security perspective help us to achieve the confidentiality, integrity, and availability of your data and cloud workloads.
+- The Security perspective help us to achieve the confidentiality, integrity, and availability of our data and cloud workloads.

 <b> Operations </b>